The-Balthazar/BrewLAN/mods/BrewLAN/documentation/Status - BrewLAN.md

   * Gets storage drones for the recipes.
   * Loses its recipes if it loses its drones.
   * Drones help to build.
-  * Uses a temporary model of the T3 mobile artillery.

 Suthanus: Experimental Rapid-Fire Artillery
   * Fully functioning.